saltyowl/23luversofwael/README.md

 ## Preferred Betting Sites
+> All betting sites have a limited number of markets that they support.
+When I say "best", I mean that they have the largest percentage of the picks that will be posted in our group
 - [Nitrogen Sports](https://nitrogensports.eu/r/873216) is best for *esports*
 - [Cloudbet](http://www.amazon.com/Beginning-Python-Professional-Experts-Professionals/dp/1590599829) is best for *soccer and other sports* inside the USA
 - [Bet365](http://www.bet365.com/) is best for *soccer and other sports* outside of the USA